If you do online shopping or have an online business of your own, you must have seen the Terms and Conditions.

 This is the third legal page you need on your website, along with Terms and Conditions.
 You also incorporate it in your Terms and Conditions by reference, and this way, your readers are bound by them.

 Learn all about disclaimers and legal disclosures in this blog post.
+If you end up in a small claims court for legal action, your disclaimer would help.

 Again, I know the legal stuff can be intimidating and a lot to sift through!